When God Said "Don't Even Trip" — Modern Paraphrase | nocap.bible

 The Royal Family Tree Gets Wild 👑

 Rehoboam appointed Abijah, Maacah's son, as chief prince among all his brothers — setting him up to be the next king.
-And then he did something actually smart: he distributed his other sons across all the fortified cities throughout Judah and Benjamin, gave them plenty of resources, and found them wives.
+And then he did something actually smart: he distributed his other sons across all the fortified cities throughout and , gave them plenty of resources, and found them wives.
 That way no one prince was sitting around with nothing to do getting salty and plotting a takeover.
-It was a calculated move to keep the peace within his own family. fr fr, managing a dynasty of eighty-eight kids requires strategy. 🎯
+It was a calculated move to keep the within his own family. fr fr, managing a dynasty of eighty-eight kids requires strategy. 🎯